 Its range of unique automobiles includes small hatches, medium and large sedans, people movers, SUVs and commercial vehicles.

 - C3.
 Leading-edge technology and customisable colour options help this supermini stand out from the crowd.

 After starting life in 1900 as a supplier of parts to the carmakers of Detroit, Dodge Brothers Company started manufacturing complete automobiles in 1914.
-Now a part of Fiat Chrysler Automobiles, its vehicles were sold on Australian shores by Fiat Chrysler Australia.
-However, it’s no longer possible to buy new Dodge vehicles down under.
+Now a part of Stellantis, its vehicles were sold on Australian shores by Fiat Chrysler Australia.
+However, it's no longer possible to buy new Dodge vehicles down under.

 Popular Dodge models include:

 - Journey.
 Crossover SUV with a range of practical features and an optional third row of seating.

 There is no car manufacturer in the world more famous (or glamorous) than Ferrari.
 The renowned "Prancing Horse" badge can trace its roots back to 1939, when Enzo Ferrari founded the now-legendary carmaker out of Alfa Romeo's race division.
 As well as a long and proud history in Formula 1 racing, Ferrari has continued to produce iconic high-performance vehicles right up to the present day.